-When is the Assassin's Creed Infinity release date?
+When will Assassin's Creed Infinity be released?

 When it comes to Assassin’s Creed Infinity’s release date, you shouldn’t expect it until at least 2024, according to Schreier.
 “It's important to note that we're at least three years away from this thing coming out,” Schreier said on Twitter.

 Yes!
 During Ubisoft Forward 2022 in September, Ubisoft devoted a large chunk of time to Assassin’s Creed during which they announced several upcoming titles and gave the first in-depth look at what Infinity will be along with a snazzy trailer.
 Check it out:

 It gives a look at two upcoming games, Red and Hexe, while jumping through an animus-like UI.
 The bubbles and lines that link games speak to the idea of Infinity being a “hub” as Ubisoft has called it.

 Unlike the entire series up to this point, it seems like Assassin’s Creed Infinity will be an online platform.
 “The future of Assassin’s Creed is live service,” Schreier said on Twitter.
 “Ubisoft Montreal and Quebec have teamed up for Assassin’s Creed Infinity, a huge platform planned to have multiple settings.”

 But even this definition is still unclear as Infinity does not have much in common with other live-service titles like Fortnite.
 Infinity “is not a game, per see,” said Executive Producer Marc-Alexis Côté, “it’s going to be the single-entry point for our fans into the Assassin’s Creed franchise into the future.”

 Players will be able to use Infinity as a game hub, through which they can access future titles like Hexe and Red which will be integrated into Infinity.
 The platform will not only connect future entries in the franchise but also players.
 This means that multiplayer experiences may be making a return to the franchise.